Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Materials and Methods

 In this study, we present a deep learning framework that integrates spatial and temporal features to classify images into three nitrogen severity levels: low, medium, and high.
 The model integrates a CNN for feature extraction and a LSTM network for temporal sequence modeling.
 The overall architecture of the proposed framework is depicted in Fig. \ref{frame_cnn_lstm}.
 The architecture of the proposed CNN-LSTM hybrid consists of the following components:

 \begin{enumerate}

 \item \textbf{Feature Extractor:} A pre-trained \texttt{MobileNetV2} (with \texttt{imagenet} weights) served as the base CNN, where the classification head was removed.
 The network's output was passed through a Global Average Pooling layer to obtain a fixed-size feature vector per image.
 This CNN was wrapped within a \texttt{TimeDistributed} layer to process each frame of the sequence independently while sharing weights.
+The rationale for selecting \textit{MobileNetV2} \cite{sandler2018mobilenetv2} as the feature extractor is its lightweight architecture, with only 3.4 million parameters.
+Its accuracy as a baseline classifier is higher compared with other lightweight models, such as \textit{NASNetMobile} \cite{zoph2018learning} and \textit{EfficientNetB0} \cite{tan2019efficientnet}, each having approximately 5.3 million parameters.
+A lightweight model reduces computational complexity, requires less memory, and is suitable for deployment on resource-constrained devices.

-\item \textbf{Temporal Encoder:} The sequence of image features was then fed into an LSTM layer with 128 hidden units to learn temporal patterns across the sequence.
+\item \textbf{Temporal Encoder:} The sequence of image features was then fed into an LSTM layer with 64 hidden units to learn temporal patterns across the sequence.

 LSTM networks are an extension of recurrent neural networks (RNNs) designed to address the vanishing gradient problem and effectively capture long-term dependencies in sequential data \cite{hochreiter1997long}.
 In LSTM models, a memory cell with gating mechanisms enables the network to retain and utilize information over extended sequences, allowing for the reading, writing, and deletion of information from its memory.
 These gating mechanisms, comprised of forget, input, and output gates, play crucial roles in managing the flow of information within the LSTM unit \cite{gers2000learning}.
 An LSTM unit consists of three main components: